sibiraj-s/ngx-notifier/README.md

 ```

 * **allowDuplicates:** whether to allow duplicate messages in notifications
+* **allowHTML** whether to allow or display HTML as it is, HTML will be sanitized and any JS will be maked as unsafe.
 * **className** custom class for notifications
 * **dismissOnClick:** dismiss notification on click
 * **duration** time in milliseconds for dismissing notifications, default is 60s